 - After three months, percentage of weight regain (17% vs. 37%) was significantly lower in the higher protein group compared to control (P<0.05).
-After three months, body mass index was significantly lower in the higher protein group compared to control (27 vs. 28kg/m2; P<0.05)
+After three months, BMI was significantly lower in the higher protein group compared to control (27 vs. 28kg/m2; P<0.05)

 - Changes in REE and core body temperature did not differ significantly between the groups